How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 How long does it take for an eye infection to go away?

-A:"How long a dog's eye infection will take to resolve depends on many factors, such as the dog's age and immune status; the causative agent of the infection; the severity of the infection; and the treatment.”
+"How long a dog's eye infection will take to resolve depends on many factors, such as the dog's age and immune status; the causative agent of the infection; the severity of the infection; and the treatment," says Dr. Whittenburg.

-Most simple eye infections will resolve within about a week with proper treatment, Dr. Whittenburg adds.
+Most simple eye infections will resolve within about a week with proper treatment, she adds.

 Dog eye infections can be a sign of a serious eye condition or develop from something as simple as irritation.
 Because it’s almost impossible to identify the causes of eye infections without diagnostic tests—and because a canine eye infection can turn serious quickly—visit your vet as soon as you see concerning symptoms.